iben12/laravel-statable/README.md

 Compatibility:
 * `v0.1` requires `sebdesign/laravel-state-machine:^1.3` and compatible with Laravel < 5.5
 * `v1.0` requires `sebdesign/laravel-state-machine:^2.0` and compatible with Laravel 5.5+
+* `v1.4` requires `sebdesign/laravel-state-machine:^3.0` and compatible with Laravel 7+

 So if you are below Laravel 5.5, require `0.1` version explicitly.
+For Laravel below 7 require version `v1.3`.

 Use composer to pull in the package:
 ```